Current ThreatQ Version Filter

 Introduction

-The Intel 471 Compromised Accounts CDF integration for ThreatQ allows you to track your organization's compromised credentials in order to efficiently mitigate any threats targeting your organization's employees.
+The Intel 471 Compromised Credentials CDF integration for ThreatQ allows you to track your organization's compromised credentials in order to efficiently mitigate any threats targeting your organization's employees.

 The integration provides the following feed: